-Tod Sloan teaches seminars on the social context of counseling, dialogue practices, social theory, advocacy and activism.
+Tod Sloan served as Professor of Counseling Psychology from 2004 to 2018.
+He taught seminars on the social context of counseling, dialogue practices, social theory, advocacy and activism.
 He identifies professionally as a community psychologist and is an internationally-recognized advocate for critical psychology.

 Sloan’s current scholarship involves developing systems to support activists and change agents in grassroots ecological and social justice organizations.
 He focuses on how activists can be more effective in movements for real democracy and economic justice.
 For example, see the Facebook group OccuPsy: Critical Psychology for Decolonization and the Cascadia Center for Social Ecology.
-He also helps organize counselors and therapists to support each other in making human service agencies more effective and humane - see Portland Mental Health Workers Collective.
 Recently, he was instrumental in the founding of Portland’s Social Justice Action Center.

 Sloan served from 2005 to 2015 as the founding co-editor of the Journal for Social Action in Counseling and Psychology, which is officially sponsored by Psychologists for Social Responsibility and Counselors for Social Justice.
 He also edits the Palgrave book series called Critical Theory and Practice in Psychology and the Human Sciences.